sandwichfarm/showme/CONTRIBUTING.md

 - Start a discussion for questions or ideas
 - Check existing issues before opening new ones

-Thank you for contributing to terminal-media!
+Thank you for contributing to showme!